FLASH MEMORY W25Q64 SOUND RECORDER AND PLAYER FOR PIC16F1827 / PIC12F1822

 The PIC16F876A's ADC digitizes the sound and store it in the SD or SDHC card.
 The firmware works for SD or SDHC cards only, for old SD (before 2009) use ver1 firmware.
 Do not use SDXC cards with this project because some of them work on 1.8V drive.
 The code detects whether the card is SD or SDHC and selects the proper addressing system for the card.

 The PIC's CCP is used as a DAC to convert the digital data back to audio.
 The sound is converted to 20KHz 8 bits mono in a format similar to .wav files.
 WAV file is 54 bytes of heading followed by succession of bytes of amplitude sampling of the sound.
-The quality of the audio is reasonable.
+The sound is tape quality.

 SD card interface the PIC in SPI mode.
 Reading and writing data is in multi-blocks.
 Memory is used at the rate of 20KB/s.
 The Error LED indicates error sent by the SD card.
 The software doesn't use any file system, it just uses absolute memory addresses (raw).
 Since the programme is less than 680 bytes there is much resources left for adding features.